amyfrancis97/Multi-Omics-ML/README.md

 ## Time to Completion

-This project was completed over the course of a weekend (~2–3 days), including exploration, modelling, debugging, and documentation.
+This project was completed over the course of a weekend (~2–3 days), including exploration, modelling, and documentation.